Voting machines are in the news

 without having a close election.

+What is tyranny?
 What is democracy?
-What is tyranny?

 History teaches us that whoever conducts an election